qoherent/ria-hub-docs/docs/content/.Administration/email-setup.md

 # Email setup

-Gitea has mailer functionality for sending transactional emails (such as registration confirmation).
+RIA Hub has mailer functionality for sending transactional emails (such as registration confirmation).
 It can be configured to either use Sendmail (or compatible MTAs like Postfix and msmtp) or directly use SMTP server.

 ## Using Sendmail

 Use `sendmail` command as mailer.

-Note: For use in the official Gitea Docker image, please configure with the SMTP version (see the following section).
+Note: For use in the official RIA Hub Docker image, please configure with the SMTP version (see the following section).

 Note: For Internet-facing sites consult documentation of your MTA for instructions to send emails over TLS.
 Also set up SPF, DMARC, and DKIM DNS records to make emails sent be accepted as legitimate by various email providers.